 (iii) at the time an existing arrangement is being amended or terminated; or

-(i) any other transaction that will provide direct or indirect exposure to the share price of the issuer.
-It must be noted that this does not include cash settled share appreciation rights granted to directors by the issuer in the ordinary course of business.
+(i) any other dealing that will provide direct or indirect exposure to the share price of the issuer.
+Cash settled share appreciation rights granted to directors in the ordinary course of business do not constitute a dealing.

-3.65 Directors are required to disclose to the issuer all information that the issuer needs in order to comply with paragraph 3.63.
-The issuer shall also advise each of its directors of their obligations to disclose to it all information that the issuer needs in order to comply with paragraph 3.63.
-Any director who deals in securities relating to the issuer is required to disclose the information required by paragraph 3.63 to the issuer without delay and, in any event, by no later than three business days after dealing.
-The issuer must in turn announce such information without delay and, in any event, by no later than 24 hours after receipt of such information from the director concerned.
+3.65 Directors must disclose to the issuer all information that the issuer needs in order to comply with paragraph 3.63 as soon as possible and, in any event, by no later than three business days after dealing..
+The issuer must in turn announce such information as soon as possible and, in any event, by no later than 24 hours after receipt of such information from the director concerned.

-Dealing in prohibited periods
+Dealings in prohibited periods

-3.69 A director may not deal in any securities in the issuer:
+3.69 A director may not deal in any securities relating to the issuer during a prohibited period.

-(a) during a closed period; and

-(b) at any time when he is in possession of price sensitive information in relation to those securities or otherwise where clearance to deal is not given in terms of paragraph 3.66.

-3.70 The JSE may waive compliance with paragraph 3.69 in situations where the director has no discretion in the transaction.
-The JSE must be consulted for a ruling in these cases and if a waiver is granted the announcement must clearly explain the reasons why the director had no discretion to deal.
+3.70 The JSE may waive compliance with [..] where the director has no discretion in the dealing.
+The JSE must be consulted for a ruling and if a waiver is granted the announcement must clearly explain the reasons why the director had no discretion to deal.

 Clearance to deal

-3.66 A director (excluding any of his associates) may not deal in any securities relating to the issuer without first advising the chairman (or one or more other appropriate directors designated for this purpose) in advance and receiving clearance from the chairman or other designated director.
-In his own case, the chairman, or other designated director, must advise the board of directors in advance, or advise another designated director, and receive clearance from the board of directors or designated director, as appropriate.
-The JSE may waive this requirement in situations where the director has no discretion in the transaction.
-The JSE must be consulted for a ruling in these cases and if a waiver is granted the announcement must clearly explain the reasons why the director had no discretion to deal.
+3.66 A director (excluding any of his associates) may not deal in any securities in the issuer without receiving clearance in advance from the chairman or other designated director (the “clearance director”).
+When the clearance director intends to deal in securities in the issuer, he/she must inform the board or designated director in advance and receive the required clearance

-Circumstances for refusal
+.

+[covered below]

-3.67 A director must not be given clearance (as required by paragraph 3.66) to deal in any securities relating to the issuer during a prohibited period.
-A “prohibited period” means:
+3.67 A director must not be given clearance to deal in any securities in the issuer during a prohibited period.

-(a) a closed period;

-(b) any period when there exists any matter which constitutes price sensitive information in relation to the issuer’s securities (whether or not the director has knowledge of such matter).

-3.68 A written record must be maintained by the issuer of the receipt of any advice received from a director pursuant to paragraph 3.66 and of any clearance given.
-Written confirmation from the issuer that such advice and clearance, if any, have been recorded must be given to the director concerned.
+3.68 A written record must be maintained by the issuer of any request received from a director pursuant to paragraph 3.66 and of any clearance given.
+A director may request confirmation from the issuer that such request and clearance, if any, have been recorded.